Deploying Gel to Google Cloud

 To make this instance easier to work with during local development, create an

-alias using gel instance link
+alias using gel instance link.

-The command groups gel instance
+The command groups gel instance and gel project are not

 intended to manage production instances.